Black hole - neutron star mergers: The first mass gap and kilonovae: Introduction

-GW (gravitational wave) ground based observations can identify the first mass gap objects, but can not easily distinguish between BHs or NSs (e.g., \cite{Hinderer2019}).
+GW (gravitational wave) ground based observations can identify the FMG objects, but they cannot easily distinguish between low-mass BHs or high-mass NSs (e.g., \cite{Hinderer2019}).
 EM observations can possibly help to identify the nature of a given FMG object.
-For example, the expectation is that BH-BH mergers do not produce EM emission, and no EM counterpart was found so far for such merger (e.g., \cite{Greiner2016}).
-For BH-NS and NS-NS mergers various EM counterparts are expected across EM spectrum.
-The most notable are short gamma-ray bursts \citep{paczynski91,Lee1995,Ruffert1997} and kilonovae \citep{li1998transient}.
-Although there are expected differences between the composition of the ejecta depending on the size and nature (NS vs. BH) of the compact remnant, the differences are currently difficult to disentangle from the many model uncertainties (e.g., \cite{Metzger2017,miller19,korobkin20}).
-However, by understanding the properties of BH-NS better, we will be able to better differentiate BH-NS and NS-NS systems.
+For example, the expectation is that BH-BH mergers do not produce EM emission, and no EM counterpart has been found so far for such a merger (e.g., \cite{Greiner2016}).
+For BH-NS and NS-NS mergers, various EM counterparts are expected across the EM spectrum.
+The most notable are short gamma-ray bursts~\citep{paczynski91,Lee1995,Ruffert1997} and kilonovae \citep{li1998transient}.
+Although there are expected differences between the composition of the ejecta, depending on the size and nature (NS vs. BH) of the compact remnant, the differences are currently difficult to disentangle from the many model uncertainties (e.g., \cite{Metzger2017,miller19,korobkin20}).
+However, by better understanding BH-NS properties, there is hope to better differentiate between BH-NS and NS-NS systems.

-In this study we focus on BH-NS mergers that can form from isolated classical binary evolution (e.g., \cite{Belczynski2016b}).
-We estimate typical physical properties of such mergers detectable by LIGO/Virgo.
-Using population synthesis models that include updated estimates of BH spins and masses \citep{belczynski2019evolutionary}, we estimate the fraction of BH-NS mergers that can host FMG objects and we show the mass ratio distribution we expect for these systems.
-We also estimate the mass ejection during BH-NS mergers, deriving associated kilonova emission and its detectability.
+In this study we focus on BH-NS mergers that form in classical (common envelope (CE)) isolated binary evolution (e.g., \cite{Belczynski2016b}).
+We estimate the typical physical properties of these mergers that LIGO/Virgo could detect.
+Using population synthesis models that include updated estimates of BH spins and masses \citep{belczynski2019evolutionary}, we estimate the fraction of BH-NS mergers that host FMG objects.
+We also estimate the amount of mass ejection during BH-NS mergers, estimating the nature and detectability of any associated kilonova emission.